virtual-labs/exp-sequence-model-au/experiment/experiment-name.md

-## Design the time sequence model from USE CASE depicting the interaction of the objects.
+## Design the time sequence model from use case depicting the interaction of the objects.